pingcap/docs/dev/how-to/maintain/identify-slow-queries.md

 * `Request_count`: The number of Coprocessor requests that this statement sends.
 * `Total_keys`: The number of keys that Coprocessor has scanned.
-* `Process_time`: The total processing time of this SQL statement in TiKV.
-Because the data is sent to TiKV concurrently, this value may exceed `Query_time`.
+* `Process_time`: The total processing time of a SQL statement in TiKV.
+Because data is sent to TiKV concurrently, this value might exceed `Query_time`.
-* `Wait_time`: The total waiting time of this statement in TiKV.
+* `Wait_time`: The total waiting time of a statement in TiKV.
 Because the Coprocessor of TiKV runs a limited number of threads, requests might queue up when all threads of Coprocessor are working.
-When a request in the queue takes a long time to process, the waiting time of the subsequent requests will increase.
+When a request in the queue takes a long time to process, the waiting time of the subsequent requests increases.
 * `Process_keys`: The number of keys that Coprocessor has processed.
 Compared with `total_keys`, `processed_keys` does not include the old versions of MVCC.
 A great difference between `processed_keys` and `total_keys` indicates that many old versions exist.
 * `Cop_proc_avg`: The average execution time of cop-tasks.
 * `Cop_proc_p90`: The P90 execution time of cop-tasks.